The LLC Operating Agreement

 Even though having an LLC operating agreement isn’t necessarily required by most states, having one anyway is a prudent business practice.
 The agreement can help define several very important aspects of a business, such as:

-- Legal - Having a well written operating agreement in place gives an LLC credibility as a separate entity which is especially important when it comes to the legal system.
+- Having a well written operating agreement in place gives an LLC credibility as a separate entity which is especially important when it comes to the legal system.
 Even if the LLC has a sole owner, the terms in the agreement help safeguard a limited liability status.

 - In some instances, the court may view an LLC as a sole proprietorship without a formal operating agreement, which would negate the increased financial and operational risk benefits enjoyed by LLCs.

-- Rules and procedure - Documenting an LLC’s procedures in an operating agreement also allows the members to set the rules, instead of being forced to follow a state’s default rules.
+- Documenting an LLC’s procedures in an operating agreement also allows the members to set the rules, instead of being forced to follow a state’s default rules.
 Each state has its own laws governing basic operating procedures for LLCs, and while this may happen to fit well with a given business model, an operating agreement is an opportunity for business owners to customize those guidelines.

 - In some areas, state default rules will be the controlling factor in how a business runs unless an operating agreement specifies different rules.
 Having well documented policies also limits misinterpretations or misunderstandings between founding members that may grow out of the normal course of business.
 It’s far easier to refer to written and agreed upon terms in a conflict than debate over informal agreements.

-- Shares - The members/owners of an LLC usually contribute cash, property, or services to the business to help get it started.
+- The members/owners of an LLC usually contribute cash, property, or services to the business to help get it started.
 Operating agreements can cover, in detail, how ownership shares are distributed among members.
 Each LLC member usually gets a percentage of ownership in the LLC that’s in proportion to their contributions, but sometimes partnerships aren’t always so neat.
 Operating agreements allow member to divide up ownership any way they see fit.

-- Profit and loss - LLC co-owners also receive a share of the LLC’s profits and losses, called distributive shares.
+- LLC co-owners also receive a share of the LLC’s profits and losses, called distributive shares.
 Each owner’s distributive share usually corresponds to his or her percentage of ownership in the LLC.
 An operating agreement can specify how much of the LLC’s allocated profits will be actually distributed to the members each year.

 - It’s important to remember that an LLC member has to pay income taxes on the full amount of the profits that are allocated to them by the distributive shares specified in the operating agreement, whether or not those profits were actually paid to the member.

-- Roles - An operating agreement can help an LLC build its management structure.
+- An operating agreement can help an LLC build its management structure.
 This can act as an outline for how everyday business will be run through the LLC’s various agents.
 Spelling out a hierarchy of decision makers, whether it be through managers, presidents, or a board of directors can ensure that LLC functions efficiently and to the original wishes of its founding members.

-- Withdrawal or termination - Whether the members of an LLC part ways amicably or in conflict, an operating agreement can help spell out terms for things like buying out a co-owners shares should they decide to resign or how the LLC will handle the prospect of dissolving the business if it fails to make a profit.
+- Whether the members of an LLC part ways amicably or in conflict, an operating agreement can help spell out terms for things like buying out a co-owners shares should they decide to resign or how the LLC will handle the prospect of dissolving the business if it fails to make a profit.
 These circumstances can be messy if they aren’t planned for, operating agreements build groundwork that make the processes more orderly.

 How do Operating Agreements Differ from State to State?